intelunitconsulting-maker/intelchain/README.md

 * Incident documentation
 * Independent verification

-IntelChain follows a strict local-first approach:
+IntelChain follows a strict local-first architecture:

 * No telemetry
 * No analytics